Wigner's friend's black hole adventure: an argument for complementarity?: Short recap of Wigner's friend

-\textit{Wigner's friend.}---In Wigner's thought experiment, a friend measures a quantum system inside a sealed lab.
-If one assumes some universality of quantum theory, the friend must ultimately be a quantum system as well.
-Therefore, Wigner, a \textit{superobserver} outside the sealed lab, models the friend's measurement as a unitary interaction of quantum systems.
-An actual human playing the role of the friend might be quite unthinkable, but an artificially intelligent program on a future quantum computer may be a reasonable physical realisation of such an observer~\cite{wiseman2022thoughtful}.\footnote{Abstractly, we can think of an observer as an information processing system, potentially with a preferred basis to interpret its knowledge~\cite{walleghem_refined_2024,brukner2021qubits}.}
+An actual human playing the role of the friend may be practically infeasible, but an artificially intelligent program on a future quantum computer may be a reasonable physical realisation of such an observer~\cite{wiseman2022thoughtful}.\footnote{Abstractly, we can think of an observer as an information processing system, potentially with a preferred basis to interpret its knowledge~\cite{walleghem_refined_2024,brukner2021qubits}.} In our protocols and no-go theorems, we assume that the superobserver can perform arbitrary quantum operations on an observer and its environment, using the wording of Ref.~\cite{bong2020strong}.
+The assumption that such superobservers exist can be argued to be not much more exotic than the capability of an observer to reconstruct the initial state of a complicated quantum system from its Hawking radiation.

-Among the most celebrated extended Wigner's friend (EWF) arguments are the Frauchiger--Renner (FR) paradox~\cite{frauchiger2018quantum} and Local Friendliness (LF) no-go theorem~\cite{bong2020strong,cavalcanti2021implications,haddara2022possibilistic} (see Appendix A for a short recap).
+Among the most celebrated extended Wigner's friend (EWF) arguments are the Frauchiger--Renner (FR) paradox~\cite{frauchiger2018quantum}\footnote{An implementation of the Frauchiger--Renner paradox~\cite{frauchiger2018quantum} in which the crucial quantum degrees of freedom would be gravitational is problematic, particularly with respect to diffeomorphism invariance and gravitational shielding, as discussed in Ref.~\cite{Dukehart:2024bsn}, but could, in principle, still be implemented in other degrees of freedom, electromagnetically or in a quantum computer, for example.} and Local Friendliness (LF) no-go theorem~\cite{bong2020strong,cavalcanti2021implications,haddara2022possibilistic} (see Appendix A for a short recap).
 In the FR paradox, observers model each other quantumly and reason about each other's outcomes, arriving at a contradiction.
 We will use a refined version thereof~\cite{walleghem_refined_2024} that leads to a stronger no-go theorem.
 The LF no-go theorem is a more device-independent version of the FR paradox, and derives a contradiction between absolute outcomes and a notion of locality applied to outcomes of performed measurements~\cite{cavalcanti2021implications,bong2020strong}.
-We next apply alterations of the FR and LF scenarios to black hole physics.
+We next apply alterations of these extended Wigner's friend scenarios to black hole physics.